Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-County Parks Drone Permit Requirement
+County Park Permit Requirement

-Prohibits drones from flying within or on county park property without a permit issued by the Passaic County Parks Department.
+Prohibits drones from flying within or on park property without a permit issued by the Passaic County Parks Department.

 Restrictions